ufjschool/ob-s14/drafts/second/Off the Grid.md

+Michael Thomas Stevens truly lives off-the-grid.
+He likes it that way.
+He’s impossible to contact.
+His only interviews online are to alternative websites.
+Heck, he doesn’t go by Michael.
+He prefers Mycol (more on that later).

+It’s a coup to arrange an interview with this self-described child of the woods who lived in suburban Cleveland as a child and attended high school in Sarasota, Fla., and now has a homestead in Brooker, Fla. where the sun and the birds are his morning alarm.

+Photographer Bakr Muhammad and I depart from a Gainesville, Fla., apartment complex at 8:30 a.m. for a March 29 meeting at Steven’s Finca Mycol farm.
+That’s Mycol’s Farm in Spanish.
+We don’t know what to expect.
+All I have is information gathered from telephone interviews with Alachua County librarian Pat Griggs, Alachua County Commissioner Mike Byerly and the President of Pure Energy Solar Wayne Irwin.
+All of who generate their own power independent of Gainesville Regional Utilities, which powers the progressive college town.

-Pat Griggs laughs as he remembers hurricane season nine years ago.
+Griggs laughs as he remembers hurricane season nine years ago.
 Any Floridian knows the feeling.
 Storm comes.
 Damage ensues.
 Power dies.
 Life stops.
 Mundane acts become daily struggles.
 Hurricanes like Katrina, Rita and Wilma created a living hell in 2005.

+“During that period of time, I was very popular with my neighbors,” he says of 2005.

 For Griggs, assistant librarian for the Alachua County Library, hurricane season doesn’t mean a departure from normalcy.
 He’s lived off the grid for 22 years.
 He generates his own electricity, independent from Gainesville Regional Utilities, from a four-inch well that pumps water with a 12-volt solar-powered pump and pressurizes it to his house.

-“The truth is that during the worst of times, significant weather events like hurricanes, I’m still producing power and I’m still taking a hot shower,” Griggs says.

-Griggs isn’t the anti-establishment stereotype that going off the grid shouts.
-He’s a typical working-class individual whose ingenuity has him saving money and making friends, especially during high-volume storm seasons.

-“During that period of time, I was very popular with my neighbors,” he says of 2005.

-***

-I lived in a modest three-bedroom, two-bath house for 12 years in Southwest Miami Dade.
-My parents moved from Pasadena, Calif., three months before Hurricane Andrew.
-The storm destroyed my father’s car and my city’s once pristine image of neon lights, palm trees and quaint suburbs.
-There wasn’t a city in many places.

-Hurricanes became a part of growing up.
-“Hurricane Days” meant no school, but also meant no television and no air conditioning.
-I’d take a day of math and science over a day with no air conditioning in muggy South Florida.

-Hearing Griggs reminisce about 2005, which featured three of the six most intense Atlantic Hurricanes ever, brought me back to my childhood where I’d stay up for the 11 p.m. local news just to hear school get cancelled.
-It brought me back to the sporting event cancellations too.

-It also reminded me of the flood outside my door during Hurricane Irene—a Category 1 storm in 1999.
-The avocado tree that fell through my parents’ window and nearly took out my sister during Hurricane Wilma.
-The sheer fear Hurricane Floyd brought as the Category 5 super storm swirled away from Miami.

-There’s a certain comfort electricity provides.
-Sure, re-runs of Spongebob Squarepants do little against Mother Nature, but there’s something to be said about a hot shower and morning cartoons in a time of crisis.

-Off the grid living represents more than convenience during hurricane season.
-That’s certainly a start, but in progressive Gainesville, Fla., the birthplace of one of America’s first Feed-in-Tariff programs, off the grid is rooted in economics, politics and American entrepreneurship.

-***
-Michael Thomas Stevens truly lives off-the-grid.
-He likes it that way.
-He’s impossible to contact.
-His only interviews online are to alternative websites.
-Heck, he doesn’t go by Michael.
-He prefers Mycol (more on that later).

-It’s a coup to arrange an interview with this self-described child of the woods who lived in suburban Cleveland as a child and attended high school in Sarasota, Fla., and now has a homestead in Brooker, Fla. where the sun and the birds are his morning alarm.

-Photographer Bakr Muhammad and I depart from the Foxmoor Condominiums off 19th Ave. at 8:30 a.m. for a March 29 meeting at Steven’s Finca Mycol farm.
-That’s Mycol’s Farm in Spanish.
-We don’t know what to expect.
-All I have is information gathered from telephone interviews with Griggs, Alachua County Commissioner Mike Byerly and the President of Pure Energy Solar Wayne Irwin.
-All of who generate their own power independent of Gainesville Regional Utilities.

 Byerly and his wife Busy Shires Byerly built their solar home in Micanopy, Fla., three years ago with the environment in mind.
 They worked with a contractor to build a house equipped with solar power capabilities.
 Byerly remembers arguing with a GRU worker, walking along his street, debating which trees to ultimately cut down for a power line.
 He decided against tying into GRU in order to keep the trees.